 Insure Your Property

 The City of Minot participates in the National Flood Insurance Program (NFIP) which makes available federally back flood insurance for all structures, whether or not they are located within the floodplain.
 More than 25% of NFIP claims are filed by properties located outside the 100-year floodplain, also known as the SFHA.
 Flooding is not covered by a standard homeowner’s insurance policy.
 For information about flood insurance, your best resource is to contact your insurance agent but you can learn more about it at www.floodsmart.gov.
 It is important to remember that there is a 30-day waiting period between purchasing a flood insurance policy and the effective date of the policy.
-The City will soon be enrolled in the Community Rating System (CRS), which will offer a discount on flood insurance to residents.
-Stay tuned for more information.
+The City became part of the Community Rating System (CRS) in October of 2016, which allows residents to get discounts on flood insurance.
+Currently the City is rated as a Class 9 but will be reclassified to a Class 8 on May 1, 2017.

 Protect Your Property